 When dogs drag their paws, they are likely unaware of the placement of their feet.
 A dog who is dragging his toes and scraping his paws when they walk is likely having issues with proprioception or paw placement.

-Dogs don’t suddenly drag their legs for no reason, this is often a sign of a neurological problem.
+Dogs don’t suddenly drag their legs for no reason, and this is often a sign of a neurological problem.
 Paw dragging is usually a symptom of a communication breakdown between the brain and the nerves.
-Whether due to injury or an underlying medical problem, when there is an interruption in the spinal nerves many dogs struggle with paw placement.
+Whether due to injury or an underlying medical problem, when there is an interruption in the spinal nerves, many dogs struggle with paw placement.

-Paws knuckling under, dragging or scraping may occur all the time or only when a dog is tired.
-Along with scrapes, open wounds, or standing on the top of the paw a dog may also experience uneven wear on their toenails.
+Paws knuckling under, dragging, or scraping may occur all the time or only when a dog is tired.
+Along with scrapes, open wounds, or standing on the top of the paw, a dog may also experience uneven wear on their toenails.